adrianensis/ForestEngine/README.md

 > Forest Engine is a C++ / OpenGL Game Engine made from scratch with the only purpose of improving my gamedev and programming skills.

+Forest Engine has been the latest iteration of my Game Engine (previously [DruidEngine](https://github.com/adrianensis/DruidEngine){:target="_blank"} and before that it was [ThiefEngine](https:// github.com/adrianensis/ThiefEngine){:target="_blank"}).

+After about 10 years of learning I've decided to stop working on it and release the code on GitHub in case it's helpful or interesting to other people.

+The state I leave the engine is: stable but not usable, there are still known bugs and pending tasks, so don't take this code as a reliable source of knowledge.

 ## Build

 ### Linux